 Maxxis Minion DHF 3C/EXO Review

-Compare prices at 3 resellers Pros: EXO sidewall protection, excellent cornering grip, good on front and rear, dual compound increases longevity
+Compare prices at 2 resellers Pros: EXO sidewall protection, excellent cornering grip, good on front or rear, dual compound increases longevity

-Cons: Not awesome on hardpack, high rolling resistance, moderately expensive, requires good technique
+Cons: Not the best for hardpack, high rolling resistance, requires good technique

 Compare to Similar Products

 Compare at 3 sellers

 |$44.99 at Competitive Cyclist|

 |Pros||EXO sidewall protection, excellent cornering grip, good on front or rear, dual compound increases longevity||Great cornering and braking traction, fair price, long tread life, supportive sidewalls, work in a wide range of conditions||Fast-rolling, good in a range of conditions, predictable in corners||Excellent cornering, reasonable weight for size, good braking traction, durable||Aggressive tread, excellent weight to radness ratio, long lifespan|

 |Cons||Not the best for hardpack, high rolling resistance, requires good technique||Tread may be too aggressive for some riders/locations, a little heavy||Side knobs wear quickly, less braking traction than more aggressive options||Higher rolling resistance, expensive-ish||Slow rolling, super tight fit on the rim|